AkhilAndroid/Personal-Website/content/projects/chat app.md

 showInProjects: true
 ---

-Develop a stock predictor using LSTM for sequence prediction and Django for web application deployment, integrating both technologies for accurate stock price forecasting and user-friendly access.
+Developed a Java-based Android app using Gradle and Android Studio, incorporating Firebase for real-time data synchronization, authentication, and cloud-based storage.